Li-Zhang28/BCGLM/README.md

 In this directory, you will find two main files: "simulation" and "analysis".
 - The "simulation" file contains the code for data simulation, allowing you to generate synthetic data for testing and validation purposes.

 - The "analysis" file contains the analysis code for our proposed method BGLMC (Bayesian Generalized Linear Models with Constraints) specifically designed for continuous response data.
-This code includes implementations of three different Bayesian methods with distinct prior distributions: hierarchical Normal prior, hierarchical double-exponential prior, and regularized horseshoe prior.

 # Binary
 In this directory, you will find three main subfolders: "simulation", "analysis" and "data".